Blog Fitness Workouts 10 Rebounding Benefits That You Probably Didn’t Know About

 Additionally, this exercise may boost your metabolism and improve your resting metabolic rate.
 What does that mean?
 You’ll continue to burn calories at a higher rate even when you’re not working out.

-3. Rebounding Is A Total-Body Workout
+3. Rebounding is a Total-Body Workout

 As you jump, your arms naturally swing to help generate momentum.
-This helps tone your upper-body muscles, including your shoulders, back, and core.
+This helps tone your upper-body muscles, including your shoulders, biceps, back, and core.

-4. Rebounding Is Great For Cardiorespiratory Health
+4. Rebounding is Great for Cardiorespiratory Health

 Regular exercise is essential for maintaining a healthy heart.
-It not only helps reduce your risk of heart disease but can also improve your cholesterol levels and blood pressure (2).
+It not only helps reduce your risk of heart disease but can also improve your cholesterol levels and blood pressure (3).

 Rebounding is an excellent cardio workout.
 As you jump, your heart rate will increase, and you’ll start to breathe heavier.
-Your body will also use more oxygen, which is great for overall cardiovascular health
+Your body will also use more oxygen, which is great for overall cardiovascular health.

-By lowering low-density lipoprotein and increasing high-density lipoprotein, rebounding can also help improve your cholesterol levels (10).
+By lowering low-density lipoprotein and increasing high-density lipoprotein, rebounding can also help improve your cholesterol levels (12).

 Your breathing capacity will also increase with regular cardio exercise.
-You’ll be able to take in more oxygen with each breath, which can help improve your endurance and stamina (20).
+You’ll be able to take in more oxygen with each breath, which can help improve your endurance and stamina (22).

 5. Rebounding Can Boost Your Mood

-Exercise is a proven mood booster (5).
+Exercise is a proven mood booster (6).
 And rebounding is no exception.
 The increase in heart rate and blood flow can help improve your energy levels and mental clarity.

 See also

 Rebounding can help move this fluid and improve circulation.
 As you jump, the contraction of your muscles helps pump lymph fluid through your body.
-This increased circulation can help remove toxins and waste from your cells, which can improve your overall health (16).
+This increased circulation can help remove toxins and waste from your cells, which can improve your overall health (18).

 8. Rebounding Strengthens Your Musculoskeletal System